Turks and Caicos Islands: History

-Pre-colonial era
+Precolonial era

 The first inhabitants of the islands were the Arawakan-speaking Taíno people, who most likely crossed over from Hispaniola some time from AD 500 to 800.
 Together with Taíno who migrated from Cuba to the southern Bahamas around the same time, these people developed as the Lucayan.
 Around 1200, the Turks and Caicos Islands were resettled by Classical Taínos from Hispaniola.

 European arrival

 It is unknown precisely who the first European to sight the islands was.
-Some sources state that Christopher Columbus saw the islands on his voyage to the Americas in 1492.
+Some sources state that the explorer Christopher Columbus saw the islands on his voyage to the Americas in 1492.
 However, other sources state that it is more likely that Spanish conquistador Juan Ponce de León was the first European in Turks and Caicos, in 1512.
 In either case, by 1512 the Spanish had begun capturing the Taíno and Lucayans as labourers in the encomienda system to replace the largely depleted native population of Hispaniola.
 As a result of this, and the introduction of diseases to which the native people had no immunity, the southern Bahama Islands and the Turks and Caicos Islands were completely depopulated by about 1513, and remained so until the 17th century.

 European settlement

 From the mid-1600s Bermudian salt collectors began seasonally visiting the islands, later settling more permanently with their African slaves.
 For several decades around the turn of the 18th century, the islands became popular pirate hideouts.
-During the Anglo-French War (1778–1783) the French captured the archipelago in 1783, however it was later confirmed as a British colony with the Treaty of Paris (1783).
+During the Anglo-French War (1778–1783) the French captured the archipelago in 1783; however, it was later confirmed as a British colony with the Treaty of Paris (1783).
 After the American War of Independence (1775–1783), many Loyalists fled to British Caribbean colonies, also bringing with them African slaves.
-They developed cotton as an important cash crop, but it was superseded by the development of the salt industry, with the labour done by African slaves forcibly imported from Africa or the other Caribbean islands and their descendants, who soon came to outnumber the European settlers.
+They developed cotton as an important cash crop, but it was superseded by the development of the salt industry, with the labour carried out by slaves bought and transported from Africa or the other Caribbean islands and their descendants, who soon came to outnumber the European settlers.

 In 1799, both the Turks and the Caicos island groups were annexed by Britain as part of the Bahamas.
 The processing of sea salt was developed as a highly important export product from the West Indies and continued to be a major export product into the nineteenth century.